Olufuko festival

-Olufuko (from an Oshiwambo word meaning wedding) is an annual festival held in Outapi, Namibia.
-It was officially opened on 23 August 2012 by Sam Nujoma, former founding President of the Republic of Namibia.
-Outapi is a town in the Omusati Region in Namibia.

-Olufuko is a process where girls between the age of 15 and 20 are prepared for womanhood.
+Olufuko (from an Oshiwambo word meaning wedding) is an Aawambo traditional practice where girls as young as 12, but typically between the age of 15 and 20, are prepared for womanhood, including marriage, pregnancy, and caring for families.
 This means they are taught how to do traditional chores at home, such as pounding omahangu, cooking, cultivating and understanding the roles of men and women in society and recently the impact of HIV/AIDS, STDs and other diseases in society.
 After Olufuko, brides are expected to go back to school and finish school and not to get married immediately as used to be the practice in the olden days.
 Several speakers at the Olufuko Official Opening Ceremony have used the occasion to urge all girls to go back to school and none of the girls were ever handed over to a man to get married after the initiation ceremony.
 People under the age of 16 are considered minors under the Namibian Constitution.

+The Olufuko festival is held annually in Outapi, Namibia.
+It was officially opened on 23 August 2012 by Sam Nujoma, founding President of the Republic of Namibia.
+Outapi is a town in the Omusati Region in Namibia.

+This practice is performed by an elderly man, known as Namunganga, and is accompanied by drumming and dancing.
+It turns girls and young women into brides, without grooms.
+This initiation has been banned by the mainstream Christian churches, labelling the practice pagan, and against Christianity.

 Objectives

-Among others, objectives of the festival are to:
+Among others, the objectives of the festival are to: